linuxmetro/.github/profile/README.md

 Metropicture shall be an operating system leveraging and conforming to the Metro design in a tablet form.

-## File system
+## File Explorer

-The file system is similiar to that of Unix systems.
+The File Explorer app browses files in the local machine, in the user home, and in removable devices.

 ## Bash